opentoonz/opentoonz_docs/source/editing_animation_levels.rst

     1. Select the columns where the animation levels you want to merge are exposed.

-    2. Choose   →  Merge Levels.
+    2. Choose Xsheet  →  Merge Levels.

 .. _merging_toonz_raster_levels: